Tutorial: Signin Compose

 .build()

-Then if we have a valid chatterID, we first encrypt it.
+Then if we have a valid chatterID, first we encrypt it.
 Replace // encrypt and store chatterID with:

 id?.let {